Global route / Trans-Atlantic

 The North Atlantic is frequently overcast; Nova Scotia and New England are often below cloud on the descent.

-What is the best side of plane for Paris to New York?
+What is the best side for Paris to New York?